darktable-org/dtdocs/content/module-reference/processing-modules/highlight-reconstruction.md

 reconstruct in LCh
 : Analyse each pixel with at least one clipped channel and attempt to correct the clipped pixel (in LCh color space) using the values of the other (3 for Bayer or 8 for X-Trans) pixels in the affected sensor block.
 The reconstructed highlights will still be monochrome, but brighter and with more detail than with “clip highlights”.
 This method works fairly well with a high-contrast base curve, which renders highlights desaturated.
 As with _clip highlights_ this method is a good option for naturally desaturated objects.

-reconstruct color
-: Use an algorithm that transfers color information from unclipped surroundings into the clipped highlights.
-This method works very well on areas with homogeneous colors and is especially useful on skin tones with smoothly fading highlights.
-Please note that this method can produce maze-like artifacts on highlights behind high-contrast edges, for example well-exposed fine structures in front of an overexposed background.

 ---

 **Note:** When using the highlight reconstruction included with the [_filmic rgb_](./filmic-rgb.md) module it may be better to avoid using this module in _clip highlights_ mode (so that _filmic rgb_ has more information to work with).